Ganymede-Bio/website-docusaurus/docs/nodes/File/Image_Write.md

 Parse table data and writes to storage.
 Useful for storing graphs created from data.

-Retrieves table(s) from Ganymede data lake, processes table(s) via user-defined function, and stores result in cloud storages
+Retrieves table(s) from Ganymede data lake, processes table(s) via user-defined function, and stores result in cloud storages.

+Inkscape is installed in the container to convert various image formats.

 ## User-Defined Python